Abhishek-Dalvi410/Termination-Detection/README.md

 Process 0 is the detector process.

-*The safety and progress property is been explained in the report* *If you were to try out this code, assign MaxT=3; a larger value will result in too many states*
+*The safety and progress property is been explained in the report*. \n *If you were to try out this code, assign MaxT=3; a larger value will result in too many states*